CodeChain-io/codechain-sdk-go/README.md

-# CodeChain RPC Go
+# CodeChain SDK Go

-CodeChain RPC Go is a Go library that calls RPC to a CodeChain node.
+A Golang SDK for CodeChain

 ## How to install